Glossary

 Health plan responsibility

-The amount or portion of the total charge for health care services that the health plan is responsible for.
+The amount or portion of the total charge for healthcare services that the health plan is responsible for.

 Health risk assessment